Best & Worst Ford Escape Years

 Ford Escape Generations

-The Ford Escape debuted in the automotive world in 2001, introducing a compact SUV that balanced performance and comfort with its nimble handling, reasonable fuel efficiency, and comfortable interior.
+The Ford Escape burst onto the automotive scene in 2001, introducing a compact SUV that struck a sweet spot between performance and comfort.
+With its nimble handling, decent fuel efficiency, and cozy interior, it quickly became a fan favorite.

 GenerationYears